vannes1312/BePretty/documentation/intro.md

 **User**

-Every person who is registered in the system, including Guests, Registered Users and Proffessionals.
+Every person who is registered in the system, including Guests, Registered Users, Proffessionals and the Administrator.
 Users is also mentioned as “she” since the system addresses mainly to women.

 **Guest**